ajaykumarbl/reactjs/README.md

 A few resources to get you started if this is your first React Native project:

-#Lab: Write your first React Native app
+#Write your first React Native app
-#Cookbook: Useful React Native samples
+#Useful React Native samples

 For help getting started with React Native, view our